harvard-edtech/caccl-deploy/README.md

 #### show

 Display the current deployment configuration for an app.
-The process fetches the relevant Paramter Store entries based on the `/[ssmRootPrefx]/[app name]` namespace and assembles them into a json object and outputs to stdout.
+The process fetches the relevant Parameter Store entries based on the `/[ssmRootPrefx]/[app name]` namespace and assembles them into a json object and outputs to stdout.

 ##### options